alicavdar/logix/README.md

 # Logix: A simple rule-based condition language

 Logix is a lightweight language for defining and checking conditions using custom fields and values.
-It supports different comparison operators, string matching, array checks, and logical groupings, so you can build complex rule sets easily.
+It supports different comparison operators, string matching, array checks, and logical groupings, so you can easily build complex rule sets.

 Logix is indentation sensitive, similar to Python, meaning indentation is used to group conditions.
+It also supports comments, which can be added with the # symbol.

 ## Supported Operators